 All courses and grades must be included on the student's transcript.
 The forgiveness provision does not give the authority to delete the forgiven course and grade from the student's record.

 VI.
 Notification

-Students shall be notified of the grade forgiveness provisions and the procedure for
+Students shall be notified of the grade forgiveness provisions and the procedure for replacing eligible grades.

 HONOR ROLL